VSM-1 mine system: Combat Use

-The VSM-1, along with other minelaying systems like the BMR-2 (Russian: БМР-2), saw extensive use in the Soviet Invasion of Afghanistan.
+The VSM-1, along with other minelaying systems like the BMR-2 (Russian: БМР-2), saw extensive use in the Soviet war in Afghanistan.
 As a result, more than a million mines were dispensed across the territory of Afghanistan.

 Raid in Jalalabad

 The mission was carried out in December 1981 and involved mining trails and passes on the border of Afghanistan with Pakistan.
 It was carried by two Mi-8MT helicopters of the 335th OBVP (from Rus.
 Otdelʹnyy Boevoy Vertolëtnyy Polk) helicopter combat regiment, escorted by two Mi-24B attack helicopters.
 However, the mission was led by a senior navigator of the Air Force of the 40th Army, who arrived from Kabul, and was unfamiliar with the area.
 He guided the helicopter's crew over the border with Pakistan and ordered the mines to be dropped there, essentially mining the territory of Pakistan.
 The helicopter crew realized their mistake as soon as they saw railroads, which were not present in Afghanistan at that time.